EDUCBA

 name_of_table_or_column AS name_of_alias

-where name_of_table_or_column is the column of the table name to which we have to assign the alternative name and name_of_alias is the alternative or temporary name with which the table of the column to which it is assigned can be referred further in the query statement.
+where name_of_table_or_column is the name of the table’s column to which the temporary name must be assigned, and name_of_alias is a different name that may be used in the query statement to refer to the column table to which it is assigned.
 We can use the aliases for columns as well as for tables.
 We will study in a described way each of the cases further.

 Examples of SQL WITH As Statement